onqtam/headjack/src/indexes_indexes_algorithms.md

 one problem with twitter is the immediacy - the feed promotes recent engagement ONLY. and there's no good way to dig through history

 We need control over feeds

+Instead of a feed the home page could be a dashboard that shows areas of interest of your social graph and being able to selectively dive deeper in whatever you decide - feeds are primitive and extremely limiting